sahilvyas29/sophomore/README.md

 }
 ```

-- **Parameters**:
+- **Parameters:**

   - `from (string)`: The current owner of the NFT, relinquishing their control.

   - `to (string)`: The designated recipient who will assume ownership of the NFT.

   - `tokenId (string)`: The unique identifier that unequivocally designates the specific NFT being transferred.

+- **Return Values:**

-- **Return Values:(bool, error)**: The method signals its success or failure through a boolean value, also returning an error object if any issues arise during the transfer process.
+  - `(bool, error)`: A boolean indicating success or failure, and an error object if any issues arise during the transfer process.

-#### 5. ✏️ Approval & Authorization
+### 5. ✏️ Approval & Authorization

-##### a).
+#### a).
 Approve

-The Approve method allows an NFT owner to grant another account the authority to transfer a specific NFT on their behalf.
+The **Approve** method allows an NFT owner to grant another account the authority to transfer a specific NFT on their behalf.

 ```go
 func (c *TokenERC721Contract) Approve(ctx kalpsdk.TransactionContextInterface, operator string, tokenId string) (bool, error) {